As Hurricane Fiona passes near Bermuda, Canadians on the Atlantic coast are on guard

 Residents should brace for damaging winds, high waves, coastal storm surge and heavy rainfall that may lead to prolonged power outages, Lohr said.
 Emergency officials have encouraged people to secure outdoor items, trim trees, charge cell phones and create a 72-hour emergency kit.

-Fiona is a powerful Category 4 storm but is on track to weaken slightly to a strong Category 3 as it passes near Bermuda during the overnight hours into Friday, CNN Meteorologist Robert Shackelford said.
+Fiona was downgraded to a powerful Category 3 storm early Friday as it passed near Bermuda during the overnight hours, according to the National Hurricane Center.
+It was whipping sustained winds at 125 mph with stronger gusts, the center said.

+The center of the storm was about 155 miles northwest of Bermuda and hurricane-force winds were being felt on the island.

 "Once Fiona passes by Bermuda, the storm is forecast to impact Nova Scotia by Saturday afternoon.
-Fiona will become extratropical before impact, but this will do little to hinder the damage that Fiona will cause," Shackelford explained.
+Fiona will become extratropical before impact, but this will do little to hinder the damage that Fiona will cause," CNN Meteorologist Robert Shackelford explained.

 Across Atlantic Canada, winds could be around 100 mph (160 kph) as Fiona makes landfall on Nova Scotia, Shackelford said.